Linking Numbers in Three-Manifolds: Appendix: The computer program

 The list of colors is $(1, 1, 2, 1, 1, 3, 2, 2, 2, 3).$

 The list of signs is $(-1, 1, 1, 1, 1, 1, -1, 1, 1, 1).$

 The program returns the matrix

-which is the list of coefficients $x^j_i$ of the 2-cells $A_{2,i}$ in the 2-chain bounding lift $i$ of $\beta$ is given in Table ~\ref{betacompcoefs.tab}.
-The $'False'$ entries signal that the second and third lifts of $\omega_1$ are not zero-homologous.
+which is the list of coefficients $x^j_i$ of the 2-cells $A_{2,i}$ in the 2-chain bounding lift $i$ of $\beta$ is given in Table~\ref{betacompcoefs.tab}.
+The $'False'$ entries signal that the second and third lifts of $\omega_1$ are not null-homologous.

 {\bf $\omega_1$ is the first pseudo-branch curve and $\beta$ is the second pseudo-branch curve.}

 The list of overstrand numbers for the second pseudo-branch curve $\beta$ is $(9,0,2,7,3,4,5,3,4,0,9,2)$.